vt5491/purescript-babylon/README.md

 - The code is using the top level JS qualifier "BABYLON" to reference Babylon.js and is not using ES6 modules.
 This is simply because I currently do not know how to reference ES6 modules using spago.
 I would like to add this capability in the future.

+- If using the XR scene, do not forget that you have to have the headset on in order for certain controller actions to activate.
+If you have it off and are just looking for messages on the console, you won't see any controller actions.
+-
 ## Some Purescript Gotachs
+-- Update
+You can safely ignore most of the stuff here.
+I originally tried to document all the problems I came across as soon as I got them in the mistaken notion that I would capture all the things you forget about once you understand things.
+However, most of the things here aren't really that accurate, for instance you don't have to return funtions if you use easy-ffi.
+So just refer to the code for reference, but this was my first "real-world" PS project, and I simply managed to get it across the line, and it shouldn't be used as a "reference" (which is laughable to me now).
+I did a lot of things wrong, but at least I learned the hard way, what works and what doesn't.

+But, I'll just leave it in as a flavor of what you might expect.
+I started another project which uses parcel + spago, and that is JS primary and only calling out to PS secondarily.
+As of this writing it feels like a better way to approach PS than the "pure PS" approach here.
+-- end Update

 While I'm not completely new to purescript or Haskell, I still consider myself a student and I mainly used this project as a learning experience.

 ### FFI problems